T3KScarecrow/Alagaesia-Wiki/Alagaesia/Important People/Gabriel.md

 - Becomes obsessed with relic, believes it exists and can heal the Sickness
 - Starts exploring Forebearer lore
 - Currently late 20's.
+- From Windmere
+- Conflict was between some unaffiliated border cities